programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 wf_feature_plot
 ```

-{% include figure.html filename="en-or-text-mining-youtube-comments-03.png" alt="Visualization of WordFish model showing relative placement of features (words) with outliers circled in red" caption="Figure 3: Visualization of WordFish model showing relative placement of features (words) with outliers circled in red" %}
+{% include figure.html filename="en-or-text-mining-youtube-comments-03.png" alt="Visualization of WordFish model showing relative placement of features (words) with outliers circled in red" caption="Figure 3.
+Visualization of WordFish model showing relative placement of features (words) with outliers circled in red" %}

-This visualization shows all of the words found in the corpus of comments.
-Note how the visualization is roughly symmetric around the vertical axis, and how some words are further "out" from the sloping sides of the model than others.
+This visualization shows every words found in the corpus of comments.
+Note how it is roughly symmetric around the vertical axis, and how some words are further out from the sloping sides of the model than others.
 These conspicuously displayed words are the strongest indicators of what each pole of the scaled dimension (along the horizontal axis) represents.

-On the left, "knee" and "neck" are displayed almost on top of each other.
-This indicates that those two words are strongly and about equally predictive of a document being placed on the left side of the scaling dimension - and that they occur at virtually the same frequency.
-Given the topic matter, of the dataset, this is an expected - if stark - result.
+On the left, _knee_ and _neck_ are displayed almost on top of each other.
+This indicates that those two words are both strongly and equally predictive of a document being placed on the left side of the scaling dimension - and that they occur at virtually the same frequency.
+Given the topic matter of the dataset, this is an expected - if stark - result.

-Along the right slope, note words like "americans", "protest", "african", and a little deeper in the field of text, "violent".
+Along the right slope, note words like _americans_, _protest_", _african_ and, a little deeper in the field of text, _violent_.
 These words are predictive of a document being placed on the right pole of the scaling axis.

 Words on the left refer more closely to the event of George Floyd's murder itself, and may have been a stronger focal point for commenters identifying with the political left.
 Words on the right refer more broadly to social forces, violence, consequences, and other international concerns.
 These may be more indicative of commenters approaching the issue from the political right - although it is risky to read too much into any single finding.

 ### Removing Outliers

 While the first visualization produced out of this particular YouTube comment dataset reads pretty well, some of the words at the extreme ends of the left and right sides of the scale are largely irrelevant to the analysis.
-When you produce Wordfish models on your own datasets, you may find a larger number of outlier words that you wish to remove from the visualization.
+When you produce Wordfish models on your own datasets, you may find a large number of outlier words that you wish to remove from the visualization.

-We've circled in red the words above that stand out in the first visualization, and the following code allows you to remove those additional stopwords that appeared as tails during the initial visualization.
-Once the new stopwords are removed, this code re-runs the Wordfish model and visualizations:
+In Figure 3 above, we've circled in red the words that stand out as tails in the visualization: the following code allows you to remove those additional stopwords.
+Once they are removed, this code also re-runs the Wordfish model and visualizations:

 ```
 more_stopwords <- c("edward", "bombed", "calmly")